fabricem15/Restaurant-website/README.md

 - Install project dependencies using `npm install`
 - Start the server by running `node server.js` in the terminal and go to http://localhost:3000 to interact with the webpage

-#### Design decisions ####

-- I used mongoose because of the flexibility it offers compared to regular MongoDB, including specifying Models
-- I tried to make the page visually appealing to the client with matching colours and colour change on hover CSS properties.
-Also, added a favicon to make the website look more professional.